 It is prohibited to work outside of the allocated working area.
-Penalties may be applied by the Clerk of the Course pursuant to the NCR.
+Penalties may be applied by the Clerk of the Course and/or the Stewards of the Event pursuant to the NCR.

 34.5 Competitors must not paint lines on any part of the pit lane.
 Any markings made with tape must be removed at the end of the Event.